kmcd/codecast/01_command_line/script.md

   I would caution against using the !string and !?string forms unless you are absolutely sure of the contents of the history list items.
   Many more elements are available in the history expansion mechanism, but this subject is already too arcane and our heads may explode if we con- tinue.

-  The “HISTORY EXPANSION” section of the bash man page goes into all the gory details.
+  The "HISTORY EXPANSION" section of the bash man page goes into all the gory details.

   Table 8-6: History Expansion Commands